QuKunLab/APEC/README.md

     -s:      The project path that contains data, work, matrix, peak, result and figure folders.
     --nc:    Number of cell clusters.
 If nc=0, it will be predicted by Louvain algorithm.
     --space: Transfromed space used for clustering, can be “pca” or “tsne”.
+    --hc:    Run hierarchical clustering or not, would be very slow for more than 3000 cells.
+             If hc=no, only KNN clustering will be applied. default=yes.

 Output files important to users: